 Directed Energy Systems

-- Gain the latest updates on lethal and non-lethal existing and near-future technologies including high energy laser C-RAM systems, engine stoppers and dazzlers
+Gain the latest information on new technologies including high energy laser systems, active denial systems, engine stoppers and dazzlers

-- Debate with your international peers and colleagues the best approach for future adoption of DES and how you can mitigate foreseen challenges
+Debate with your international peers and colleagues how to best integrate DES and how you can mitigate future challenges

 Identify the challenges faced by military personnel testing laser systems in real-world theatres and incorporate this knowledge in your own future force development and product progression